Home »News »Ivan M. Havel et al.: Letters...

 Ivan M. Havel et al.: Letters from Olga

 However, the main author of the replies to the prisoner was his brother, Ivan M. Havel.
-Despite the censorship, he included also other persons in the correspondence, especially philosopher Zdeněk Neubauer, the main commenter on Havel's reflections about the ethics of responsibility and the "absolute horizon".
-Knowingly or unknowingly, also Radim Palouš, Petr Hájek, Anna Šabatová, Jiří Dienstbier, Martin Heidegger, Emanuel Lévinas, Raymond Ruyer, Vladimír Holan and others participated in responding to Letters to Olga.
+Despite the censorship, he also included other people in the correspondence, especially philosopher Zdeněk Neubauer, the main commenter on Havel's reflections about the ethics of responsibility and the "absolute horizon."
+Knowingly or unknowingly, Radim Palouš, Petr Hájek, Anna Šabatová, Jiří Dienstbier, Martin Heidegger, Emanuel Lévinas, Raymond Ruyer, Vladimír Holan, and others also participated in responding to Letters to Olga.

 You can buy the book at the discounted price of CZK 319 (plus postal charges).